Planning Your Deployment

 The Graylog Stack

-Graylog architecture comprises three key components, collectively known as the Graylog stack: Graylog, OpenSearch, and MongoDB.
+Graylog architecture comprises three key components, collectively known as the Graylog stack: Graylog, Data Node (or self-managed OpenSearch), and MongoDB.
 Let’s start with the basics about the Graylog stack, what this comprises, and how it all works together.

 Graylog Web Interface